keknight/DSE_511_project3/README.md

 # NASA: Asteroids Classification

 Predicting whether an asteroid is hazardous or not using data provided by NASA.
-The following machine learning algorithms will be used for this binary classification task:
+The following machine learning algorithms will be used for this binary classification problem:
 - Naive bayes (NB)
 - Support vector machine (SVM)
 - Decision tree (DT)